eslint/eslint/docs/rules/brace-style.md

 }
 ```

-One common variant of one true brace style is called Stroustrup, in which the `else` statements in an `if-else` construct, as well as `catch` and `finally`, must be on its own line after the preceding closing brace, as in this example:
+One common variant of one true brace style is called Stroustrup, in which the `else` statements in an `if-else` construct, as well as `catch` and `finally`, must be on its own line after the preceding closing brace.
+For example:

 ```js
 if (foo) {